kvv1618/about-me/README.md

 ## &nbsp; &nbsp;<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me**
 Hello, I'm Varun KV, an Algorithms enthusiast.
 I do competetive coding,
 <br>Codefores (Highest rating: 1299)
-<br>Data Science and ML enthusiast
+<br>Data Science, Machine Learning and DevOps enthusiast.
 <br>Well acquainted with python based back-end frameworks.
+<br>Hands-on experience with kubernetes, docker and Apache ecosystem (Spark, Hadoop, and YARN).
 <br>I am looking forward to learn new things such that the logical thought process is embedded in my mind.
-I agree with astrophysicist Carl Sagan that,
+<br>I agree with astrophysicist Carl Sagan that,
 <br>"Every kid starts out as a natural-born scientist, and then we beat it out of them.
 A few trickle through the system with their wonder and enthusiasm for science intact."

 ## 🛠️ **Tools & Languages:**